Security

 pfSense Plus and pfSense CE

-There is a newly added distribution for pfSense, called pfSense+ “plus”, that adds additional features and will include many other features not found in CE as more time passes.
+There is a new distribution for pfSense, called pfSense+ “plus”, that adds additional features and will include many other features not found in CE as more time passes.
 Home lab users can upgrade to pfSense Plus for free!
 Check out my blog covering this process in detail here: pfSense Plus vs CE: Complete Comparison.

 pfSense Plus installation running in the home lab